Resources and Services for Students with Disabilities

-- The library bought a campus wide license for Read&Write that includes staff and student PCs with a downloadable install, and accessibility on mobile computing devices, e.g. iPad and tablets.
+- The library bought a campus-wide license for Read&Write that includes staff and student PCs with a downloadable install, and accessibility on mobile computing devices, e.g., iPads and tablets.

 - We post and maintain basic instructions for using Read&Write, and online download installation instructions for students and staff on their computing devices.

-- The new Library website to be launched in January 2018 will comply with all NYS accessibility standards.
+- The new Library website launched in January 2018 complies with all NYS accessibility standards.

-- We are in a continuous process of correcting and improving all our online access portal and content to comply with all NYS accessibility standards by checking pages on all sites and clearing up any accessibility issues as needed.
+- We are in a continuous process of correcting and improving all our online access portals and content to comply with NYS accessibility standards by checking pages on all sites and clearing up any accessibility issues as needed.

 Request these services at their respective locations: